Luwi Bush Camp

 Luwi Bush Camp has just four reed and thatch chalets, each individually designed to blend in with the surroundings.
 Two of the chalets have enclosed bathrooms, and the third and fourth, the honeymoon suite, have bathrooms open to the air.
 The honeymoon suite has a novel design, with the whole front wall attached by hinges, so the front of the chalet can be fully swung open, like a door, which creates a secluded deck area where private dinners can be served.
 Each chalet nestles under the shade of towering mahogany, sausage and wild oleander trees, which form a lush oasis in the middle of the Luwi plains.

-In the center of the camp there is a simple main bar area, and the dining table is set outside under the stars.
+In the centre of the camp there is a simple main bar area, and the dining table is set outside under the stars.
 There is also a hammock tree, a small library (containing a selection of reference books and several written by Norman Carr himself) and, towards the front of the camp and overlooking the Luwi Plain, a selection of comfortable chairs surrounding a fire pit.
 Around the fire is where guests will meet in the mornings before heading out on a walk.

 A mere five minutes walk from camp you will find the two permanent Luwi lagoons - teeming with hippos and crocodiles, and attracting a good variety of game, particularly in the drier months of the season.
 Here there is a hippo hide - built into the riverbank, and looking down on the lagoon, this is a perfect spot for keen photographers to get some lovely shots, not only of the hippos and crocodiles, but of the prolific birdlife around the lagoon.
 Often, families of elephant will come down to drink and bathe in the water.